jbush001/NyuziToolchain/README.md

 * The name of the target is 'nyuzi'.
 * There are also bits of an autoconf based build system in this project.
 It doesn't work.
 * Using sudo on make install as described can leave files with root ownership in your build directory, which can then cause cryptic build errors later when building as non-root.
 Doing a 'sudo chown -R &#x60;whoami&#x60; .' in the build directory will fix this.
 * If you want to make changes to the compiler, add '-DCMAKE_BUILD_TYPE=Debug' as a parameter to the cmake command enable a debug build.
-This enables the -debug flag for command line tools, which is important to see various transormations and output of intermediate passes.
+This enables the -debug flag for command line tools, which is important to see various transformations and output of intermediate passes.

 ## Invoking compiler